okrasolar/pytorch-timeseries/README.md

 ```bash
 conda env create -f environment.yml
 ```
-This will create an environment named `crop_yield_prediction` with all the necessary packages to run the code.
+This will create an environment named `inception` with all the necessary packages to run the code.
 To activate this environment, run

 ```bash